sahil2021/Antel/Machine Learning/Readme.md

-# Machine Learning

-## Arthur Samuel (1959): Machine Learning is the field of study that gives the computer the ability to learn without being explicitly programmed.
+# Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.